faustostangler/FLY_OLD/code style manual.md

 ## 1. Code Structure and Organization

 ### 1.1 Import Statements
-- **Order**: Organize imports into three sections, separated by a blank line:
+- **Order**: Organize imports into three sections, separated by a blank line, and sort imports alphabetically within each section.
+You may use 'isort .'.
+Consider using black formatter
+'isort --profile black .'
+'black .'
   1. Standard library imports
   2. Third-party imports
   3. Local application/library-specific imports